rhokath/Henry-React-Portal-Modal/README.md

 };
 ```

 This involves some amount of DOM manipulation, which is a good thing!
-We can't forget that React exsists in our web browser, our vanilla DOM and JS knowledge is still valuable, and React cannot abstract *everything* away.
+We can't forget that React exists in our web browser, our vanilla DOM and JS knowledge is still valuable, and React cannot abstract *everything* away.

 ## Goals

 * [ ] Create a style a Modal component (which can be surprisingly difficult)
-* [ ] Conditionall render the Modal based on some state (i.e. on button press)
+* [ ] Conditionally render the Modal based on some state (i.e. on button press)
 * [ ] Put the Modal in a container that ruins its positioning with `position: relative`, `overflow: hidden`, etc.
 * [ ] Escape the container in the DOM using a [Portal](https://reactjs.org/docs/portals.html) in the Modal component
   * [ ] Hardcode a portal root in `index.html`
   * [ ] Create a `div`, once per component, to use a portal target
-  * [ ] Write a `useEffect` that correctly adds the portal target to the portal root on mount, and removes it on umount
+  * [ ] Write a `useEffect` that correctly adds the portal target to the portal root on mount, and removes it on unmount
 * [ ] Make clicking outside the Modal dismiss it (a huge pet peeve of mine)
 * [ ] Prevent the page body from scrolling while the portal is open, while preserving scroll position.
 If you don't know how to do this, google it.
 That's why I put it here.